Open to Three Rivers residents and those working or in education in Three Rivers District.

 Items should have been made by the exhibitor since last year's show, or not have been previously exhibited.

-Max size to fit on an A4 sheet of paper and 15cm high.
+Lego(or equivalent)model, own design, (non kit).
+(Max size to fit on an A4 sheet of paper and 15cm high)

-Any material, eg. fabric or wool (must be suitable for a child to play with, not look at!).
+Soft Toy, hand made.
+Any material, eg. fabric or wool (must be suitable for a child to play with, not look at!)

 Any material, eg. wood or metal (must be suitable for a child to play with, not look at!).

-Not included in classes 86-97. ie. macrame, jewellery, pottery etc.
+Any other handicraft item.
+Not included in classes above, ie. macrame, jewellery, pottery etc.

 Mrs.L.M.
 Smith cup - most points in Floral Arrangement